 For as the body without the spirit is dead, so faith without works is dead also.

 Answer: No. The Book of James was written to eternally secure believers to spur them to an active faith.
-You will find a good explanation of this in the booklet linked below.

 1 John 3:9